 - Diastasis (loose abdominal muscles) due to pregnancy.

-After surgery, you may be kept for an overnight stay at the surgery center or you may go home.
+After surgery, you may be kept for an overnight stay at the surgery center, or you may go home.
 Dr. Kent will discuss these options at your consultation, but staying overnight at the surgery center does offer certain advantages.
 First, you are taken to a hospital room after surgery, sparing you the discomfort of a ride home in your car.
 Second, by staying in the hospital, you will continue to wear your sequential compression stockings to stimulate blood return from the legs to the heart to help prevent a blood clot or venous thrombosis.
 And third, if any complications such as bleeding arise, you are already in a hospital setting and can immediately be returned to the OR to correct the situation.

-Tummy Tuck Tulsa FAQ
+Tummy Tuck in Tulsa FAQ

 Do I have to have drains?